android-Infoedge/utm-grabber/README.md

 ##utm-grabber
-Using this library anyone can extract the campaign parameters (e.g. utm source,utm medium,utm term,utm content and utm campaign) value from campaign url.
+Using this library anyone can extract the campaign parameters (e.g. utm source,utm medium,utm term,utm content and utm campaign) values from campaign url.
-These parameters can be used to track the traffic sources and campaign that are bringing users to your app.
+These parameters can be used to track the traffic sources and campaigns which are bringing users to your app.

-##### include in build.gradle:-
+ include in build.gradle:-
     repositories {
     maven {
         url 'https://dl.bintray.com/android-infoedge/maven/'